Find synonyms Find exact match

 ●The presence of an anaplastic lymphoma kinase (ALK) fusion oncogene defines a molecular subset of non-small cell lung cancer (NSCLC) with distinct clinical and pathologic features.
 The patients most likely to harbor ALK rearrangement are relatively young, never or light smokers with adenocarcinoma.
 (See 'Molecular pathogenesis' above and 'Clinicopathologic features' above.)

 ●Whenever possible, therapy of patients with advanced NSCLC should be individualized based upon the molecular and histologic features of the tumor.
 If feasible prior to treatment, patients should have tumor tissue assessed for the presence of the ALK fusion oncogene, which is associated with sensitivity to ALK tyrosine kinase inhibitors, as well as other driver mutations such as those seen in the epidermal growth factor receptor (EGFR).
 (See "Personalized, genotype-directed therapy for advanced non-small cell lung cancer" and 'Chemotherapy versus targeted therapy' above.)

-●For patients with advanced or metastatic non-small cell lung cancer whose tumors contain a characteristic ALK fusion oncogene, we recommend initial treatment with the ALK inhibitor crizotinib rather than chemotherapy (Grade 1B).
+●For patients with advanced or metastatic NSCLC whose tumors contain a characteristic ALK fusion oncogene, we recommend initial treatment with the ALK inhibitor crizotinib rather than chemotherapy (Grade 1B).
 There currently are insufficient data supporting the use of ceritinib as the initial ALK inhibitor.
 (See 'Crizotinib' above.)

 •Crizotinib should not be used in patients without ALK rearrangement.
 In the United States, ALK-positivity must be demonstrated by fluorescence in situ hybridization (FISH) using the US Food and Drug Administration (FDA)-approved test (Vysis Probes) in accordance with the FDA label.
 In Europe, immunohistochemistry is widely used to detect ALK rearrangement.
 (See 'Crizotinib' above.)

 •Crizotinib is indicated as second-line therapy when progressive disease occurs for patients whose tumor contains the ALK fusion oncogene and initially were treated with chemotherapy.
 (See 'Crizotinib' above.)